-Traveling with digestive issues can be a nightmare especially for those who suffer from IBS, Chron’s or Celiac disease.
+Traveling with digestive issues can be a nightmare, especially for those who suffer from IBS, Crohn’s or Celiac disease.
 Managing irregular and often painful bowel symptoms involves much more than accommodating a minor inconvenience.
 Travel, whether for leisure or work, can be difficult especially if you suffer from digestive issues like irritable bowel syndrome (IBS) or celiac disease.
 The uncertainty of when and where symptoms may occur can cause fear of not being able to control symptoms when away from familiar surroundings.

 The rigors of travel, anxiety about bathroom access, strange foods and even disrupted sleep schedules can all serve to make the discomforts of digestive issues like IBS even worse.
 Luckily, there are things you can do to maximize your comfort level as you venture out.
 You should not have to suffer.
 Travel should be something you enjoy.

 Traveling with Digestive Issues: 10 Travel Tips to help you avoid and manage symptoms.